Emissions Trading System (ETS) in shipping

 - and tradable allowances equal to the limit that authorise allowance holders to emit a specific quantity (e.g., one ton) of the pollutant.

-By adhering to this limit entities can ensure that they meet their environmental goal, and the tradable allowances allow individual emissions sources to set their compliance path.
-These programs are often labelled “market-based” due to the fact allowances can be bought and sold between entities in an allowance market.
+By adhering to this limit, entities can ensure that they meet their environmental goal, and the tradable allowances allow individual emissions sources to set their compliance path.
+These programmes are often labelled “market-based” since allowances can be bought and sold between entities in an allowance market.

 WHAT IS THE EU - EMISSION TRADING SYSTEM (EU-ETS), AND HOW DOES IT WORK?